How to connect MongoDB with Django

 Requirements

-PyMongo is a Python distribution containing tools for working with MongoDB, PyMongo is the recommended way to work with MongoDB from Python.
-It is great for writing and saving JSON data to your MongoDB, and it will let you use all of the mongo queries in your python code.
+PyMongo is a Python distribution containing tools for working with MongoDB.
+PyMongo is the recommended way to work with MongoDB from Python.
+It is great for writing and saving JSON data to your MongoDB, and it will let you use all of the MongoDB queries in your Python code.

 pip install pymongo